 Since the documented increase of adverse effects from the opioid epidemic, there has been an increase of information on safe prescribing of opioids for healthcare providers.
 The CDC has released a Guideline for Prescribing Opioids for Chronic Pain.
 This includes a Category A, III recommendation to use non-pharmacologic and non-opioid therapy to treat chronic pain.
 If opioids must be used, they should be combined with the aforementioned therapies.
 The guideline also emphasizes setting realistic pain control goals with patients and a plan for discontinuing opioids prior to initiation and that immediate release opioids, rather than extended release, be prescribed first.
 The Department of Health and Human Services has much more information about prescribing practices that can be found here.

 Is education required for providers?

 Many state medical and nursing boards are requiring CE hours related to education regarding the opioid epidemic.
 Some hospitals are providing education modules and some are requiring providers to find CE hours themselves.
-BoardVitals is committed to combating this public health crisis and is now offering FREE Pain Management and Opioid Online CME.
+BoardVitals is committed to combating this public health crisis and is now offering Pain Management and Opioid Online CME.
 Earn up to 12 AMA PRA Category 1 Credit(s)™ with these CME activities.